-That is said to be a left representation of the Het-bifunctor W(x, a) or left representation for short ("universal solution of the universal problem" in Pareigis [25, p.
-58]).
-A left representation is a "universal mapping situation" that gives the functor solution of the het-version of a UMP and often gives half of an adjoint situation (e.g., "half-adjunction" [9]) in which case the left-representing functor F is the left adjoint.
+This is said to be a left representation of the het-bifunctor W(x, a) or left representation for short ("universal solution of the universal problem" in Pareigis [5] (p.
+58)).
+A left representation is a "universal mapping situation" that gives the functor solution of the het-version of a UMP and often gives half of an adjoint situation (e.g., a semi-adjunction or "half-adjunction" [6]), in which case the left-representing functor F is the left adjoint.

-Instead of taking W(x, a) as being independently defined as a Het-functor, Mac Lane notes that this would define a left adjoint to a given functor $G : A \to X$ if we defined $W(x, a) := \operatorname{Hom}{\mathbf{X}}(x, G(a))$.
-Having thus introduced the asymmetry by defining W(x, a) in this manner already assuming G, Mac Lane goes on to say that Bourbaki missed the symmetry of the adjunction equivalence, where F(x) gives a left representation of the bifunctor $\operatorname{Hom}{\mathbf{X}}(x, G(a))$.
-But given the ("naked") Het-functor W(x, a) (i.e., without any G), the obvious symmetric thing to do is to dually define a functor $G : A \to X$ from the representation of $W(, a)$ on the right so for each $a \in A$, there is an isomorphism natural in x:
+Instead of taking W(x, a) as being independently defined as a het-functor, Mac Lane notes that this would define a left adjoint to a given functor $G : A \to X$ if we defined $W(x, a) := \text{Hom}X(x, G(a))$.
+Having thus introduced the asymmetry by defining W(x, a)in this manner while already assuming G, Mac Lane goes on to say that Bourbaki missed the symmetry of the adjunction equivalence, where F(x) gives a left representation of the bifunctor $\text{Hom}X(x, G(a))$.
+However, given the ("naked") het-functor W(x, a) (i.e., without any G), the obvious symmetrical action to perform is to dually define a functor $G : A \to X$ from the representation of $W(, a)$ on the right so that, for each $a \in A$, there is an isomorphism natural in x:

-$$W(x, a) \cong \operatorname{Hom}{\mathbf{X}}(x, G(a))$$
+$$W(x,a) \cong \operatorname{Hom}X(x,G(a))$$